jdyver/cd-demo/README.md

 ## What Are We Showing
 1. Manual Jenkins Configuration of an Automated CI/CD Workflow
-- Git build, then automatic Jenkins pull to Dockerhub and deploy app into DCOS.
+- Git push, then automated Jenkins Git build,  pull to Dockerhub and deployed app into DCOS.
 - Shows the DCOS open source Jenkins is functional Jenkins and that DCOS can manage the automated resource handling for CICD.

 ![DCOS Deployed Jenkins to CICD](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Intro.png)